stefanvlaski/stefanvlaski.github.io/_pages/home.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page
 ---
-I am Lecturer (equivalent to Assistant Professor) at [Imperial College London](https://www.imperial.ac.uk/), where I am part of the [Communication and Signal Processing Group](https://www.imperial.ac.uk/electrical-engineering/research/comms-and-signal-processing/) within the [Department of Electrical and Electronic Engineering](https://www.imperial.ac.uk/electrical-engineering/).
+I am Lecturer (equivalent to Assistant Professor) at [Imperial College London](https://www.imperial.ac.uk/), where I am part of the [Communication and Signal Processing Group](https://www.imperial.ac.uk/electrical-engineering/research/comms-and-signal-processing/) in the [Department of Electrical and Electronic Engineering](https://www.imperial.ac.uk/electrical-engineering/).

 My research interests focus around the intersection of machine learning (theory), optimization and network science.
 More details are available under the publications tab.